50+ Important Egypt Travel Tips (+ Tips for Women): Know Before You Go!

 You kind of get what I mean now, right?
 Between these examples and the visa thing?
-Literally everything in Egypt is random, up to chance, and depends on people’s mood at that given moment.
-It’s unpredictable, exhausting, and infuriating to be honest.
+Most things in Egypt are random and up to chance.
+To be honest it’s unpredictable, quite exhausting, and can be infuriating.
 But that’s Egypt!

 DON’T Choose Egypt as Your First Arabic Country!

 Egypt is the epitome of chaos in the Arabic world.
 You’ll find that everything is very intense here, especially if you’re coming from an organized country.

 You’re better off starting your Arabian travels in a slightly safer, more organized country.
 My Egypt travel tip in regards to this is to start with a place like Jordan, then work your way up after that.
 No sense in overwhelming yourself with Egypt right off the bat!
 Ease in gently.

 Egypt travel tips

 Egypt is a muslim and very conservative country.
 In some places (like in touristy destinations or the Sinai Peninsula) you can get away with wearing shorts.
 However I’d recommend alwaysss wearing pants if you’re on the mainland.
 Do what the locals do, but remember you’re a tourist which already brings lots of unwanted attention to yourself.

 It’s best to cover all your skin, but at the end of the day showing legs is worse than showing shoulders or arms.
 This is especially true for women, but applies to men as well.
 Everybody just wear pants, okay?!